- JUST FOR POSITION DO NOT DELETE

 The Reign of the Chongzhen Emperor (approx. 1628–1644)

-The practice of daily administration of state affairs by the emperor with secretary officials in the Hall of Literary Brilliance (Wenhua dian) is instituted .
+The emperor initiates the rule of daily administrating court affairs with subordinate officials in the Hall of Literary Brilliance (Wenhua dian).

-Hong Taiji attacks Ligdan Khan and pacifies Southern Mongolia.
+Hong Taiji attacks Ligdan Khan and pacifies southern territories of Mongolia.

-The eldest imperial son Zhu Cilang is born and designated as heir apparent the following year.
+The first imperial son, Zhu Cilang, is born and designated as heir apparent in the following year.

-The Latter Jin holds the first high-level civil service examinations.
+The Latter Jin regime holds the first high-level civil service examinations in its dominion.

-Hong Taiji imprisons his cousin Amin (the second son of Nurhaci’s younger brother Šurhaci) for failing to guard the four major occupied cities inside the Great Wall.
+Hong Taiji imprisons his cousin Amin (the second son of Nurhaci’s younger brother Šurhaci) for failing to guard the four occupied cities south of the Great Wall.

-Hong Taiji enacts an ordinance that allows slaves to indict their masters and become freemen through relevant legal process.
+Hong Taiji enacts an ordinance (called Lizhu tiaoli, lit.
+“Regulations for Leaving Masters”) that allows slaves to indict their masters and become freemen through relevant legal process.